 I have to resit an exam/ resubmit coursework.
 When will resits take place?

 UMP Semester 1 exam resits and coursework resubmission will take place during the week beginning Monday 6 April 2020.

 Dates and times will be published on your Google calendar and it is your responsibility to check your calendar and Student Information to find out when and where your exams are held.
 If you have a resit of coursework you will need to contact your Module Leader for information.

 Note: postgraduate resits may be scheduled on different dates.

 I will be away during the resit period.
 What can I do?

-It may be possible for you to take your exam in another country and you can find out more here.
+It may be possible for you to take your exam in another country and you can find out more about off site exams here